aaesth/aethermenu/README.md

 # aethermenu
-paper plugin to hide players and show a menu for hub servers
+paper plugin to hide players and show a menu for hub servers<br>
 im also making this to learn java so my code is ass

+to reload the config do /aethermenu reload<br>
 example config
 ```
 menu: